Simple modules of small quantum groups at dihedral groups: Introduction

 As the category ${}_{\D(V,\dm)}\cM$ is non-semisimple, this is a first step towards a complete description of it.
 Nevertheless, taking into account that the main results needed lots of computations, we prefer to present the result on simple modules first and leave the study of the indecomposable modules, tensor products and extensions for future work.
 Finally, we point out that the description of the simple modules over $\D(V,H)$ can also be seen as a first step for finding new finite-dimensional Hopf algebras by using the generalized lifting method, see for instance \cite{AA}.

 The paper is mostly self-contained and includes figures to lighten the reading.
 It is organized as follows.
 In the preliminaries we collect definitions, notation and basic facts that are used along the paper.
-In Section \ref{sec:general framework} we recall the general framework of Hopf algebras with triangular decomposition and prove auxiliary results on tensor products and those needed for the recursive process, see for example Theorems \ref{thm:rigid tensor} and \ref{thm:simples W op V}.
-In Section \ref{sec:dihedral groups} we recall the description of the $\D(\dm)$-modules and those Nichols algebras that are finite-dimensional.
-We also add here the decomposition of some tensor products that are needed later.
-Dealing with these tensor products is one of the main issues when the weights are not one-dimensional.
-We fix a lighter notation to work with the Drinfeld double and find the conditions under which the Hopf algebra $\D(V,\dm)$ is spherical, see Theorem \ref{thm:DrinfeldDoubleSpherical}.
-Then, in the last section we describe the simple $\D(V,\dm)$-modules by the weight decomposition.
-We prove with details our main result, Theorem \ref{thm:simple-D(M_I)-modules}, for one family of reducible modules.
-The proof for the other two families follows \textit{mutatis mutandis} from this by adapting it to the different setting.
-We divide the proof for the case when $V$ is simple, see \S \ref{subsec:MIsinglecase}, and then prove the recursive step in \S\ref{subsec:MIsemisimple}.
+In Section \ref{sec:general framework} we recall the general framework of Hopf algebras with triangular decomposition and present the new results mentioned above, cf. Corollary \ref{cor:highest weight of the socle} and Theorems \ref{thm:rigid tensor} and \ref{thm:simples W op V}.
+In Section \ref{sec:dihedral groups} we summarize some facts about the category of $\D(\dm)$-modules.
+We list the simple $\D(\dm)$-modules and compute some tensor products between them.
+Dealing with these tensor products is one of the main issues when the corresponding weights are not one-dimensional.
+We also recall the classification due to \cite{FG} of the finite-dimensional Nichols algebras $\BV(V)$ over $\dm$, cf. Theorem \ref{thm:all-nichols-dm}.
+We fix a lighter notation to work with their Drinfeld doubles $\D(V,\dm)$ in the last section and characterize those which are spherical, see Theorem \ref{thm:DrinfeldDoubleSpherical}.
+Finally, we compute in Section \ref{sec:simple-MI-modules} the weight decomposition of the simple $\D(V,\dm)$-modules for all $V$ in the classification of \cite{FG}, see Theorem \ref{thm:simple-D(M_I)-modules}; we first consider the case when $V$ is simple in \S \ref{subsec:MIsinglecase}, and then prove the recursive step in \S\ref{subsec:MIsemisimple}.